 In 1961 ecology was not a “thing”; people weren’t talking about conservation and natural habitats for wildlife in the general population.
-Most people were all about consumerism and modernization.
+Most people were discussed consumerism and modernization.
 Cavit and Hope Sawyer Buyukmichi weren’t like most people.
 In 1961 they purchased land in rural Buena Vista Township and moved there with their three children.
 The purchase included; a cabin, an old barn, a pond and a beaver dam.

 They looked at this pristine land and a vision was born – a place where the indigenous plants and animals of Southern New Jersey could live and thrive without the threat of human intervention.
 They built trails, erected birdhouses and invited local friends and school children to observe, photograph and learn about native plants and animals in their habitat.
 The Buyukmichi’s were environmentalists before we had a common language for what they were doing.

 This vision has evolved into what we now know as Unexpected Wildlife Refuge.
 This is privately owned 767-acre non-profit that holds true to the Buyukmichi’s original intent.
 Just because this is a privately owned preserve, that doesn’t mean visitors are not welcome, quite the opposite.
 What this does mean however is you can’t just show up.
 You need to call or e-mail the site Manager to let them know you want to visit.
 This is no big deal.

 Our call was immediately answered and we got a detailed e-mail explaining how to locate the entrance promptly after speaking with her.
 The staff is very friendly and welcoming here so don’t be put off by having to let them know you are coming.
 Honestly, without the detailed e-mail, I’m not sure we would have found the trailhead anyway.
 It’s also helpful to converse with staff because they know which trails are likely to be to accessed on any particular day due to downed trees or other naturally occurring events that might make passage on a trail difficult.